Message of Hope For Israel

-Today’s text is a reminder of God’s mercy; and, although the passage has a secondary application for us today, the words were originally a message of hope to the nation of Israel.
+Today’s text is a reminder of God’s mercy.
+Although the passage has a secondary application for people of faith in the 21st century, the words were originally a message of hope to the nation of Israel.

 “Ho!
 Everyone who thirsts,